 Women travelling solo in Sri Lanka should feel safe; take the usual common sense precautions and you would be unlucky to run into serious danger.
 The biggest challenge facing solo female travellers in such a conservative and male dominated society, is the attitude of men towards women, particularly Western women.

-This shouldn’t deter you from travelling solo in Sri Lanka.
-Being aware of the potential pitfalls will help you avoid them, and the following 7 tips will arm you with the information you need for an amazing trip in this wonderful country.
+This shouldn’t deter you from travelling solo.
+I spent almost three months on my own surfing in Sri Lanka and had an amazing time, but being aware of the potential pitfalls will help you avoid them.
+The following seven tips will arm you with the information you need for an amazing trip in this wonderful country.

 1. Be Aware

 The single most important thing you can do is simply be aware and conscious of the sad fact that many Sri Lankan men have a regressive attitude towards women.
 Travelling alone, you will be treated entirely differently to that of when you are in the company of a man.
 This can range from uncomfortable staring on the street right through to propositions and sexual advances, seemingly out of nowhere.

 Be friendly and polite, but always remain cautious and be mindful of giving the wrong impression.
 Even being the slightest amount over friendly can be taken as an invitation.

 Not every Sri Lankan man will behave inappropriately, but being aware of, and prepared for the fact that first impressions may not be what they seem, will help to avoid any potentially unpleasant situations.

 Sri Lanka is a conservative country and dress standards for women are modest.
 You may receive attention no matter what you wear but you can lessen it by covering your knees and shoulders and by not wearing anything tight or revealing.
 On public transport in particular, you will feel more comfortable the less skin you have on show.

 Temples and other religious sites will not allow you entry with bare knees or shoulders, so keeping a scarf in your bag can be handy for when you need to cover up.